priyanka-velu/Power-BI-Data-Survey-Dashboard/README.md

 ## Break down country
 - viz: treemap
 - value: country (distinct)
+- the purpose of this could be to see different salary ranges since other places could have different prices for price of living

 ## Gauge for happiness with work/life
 - value: happiness (average)